 Music is a very important part of life at Frances Olive Anderson CE Primary School.
-We have many activities and ways to encourage children to take part in Music and to develop their enthusiasm and talent.
+We have many activities and ways to encourage children to take part in music and to develop their enthusiasm and talent.

 As well as delivering the Programmes of Study for music in a fun way, the school has well established links with the Lincolnshire Music Service who provide tuition for groups of pupils.
 Some year groups have Samba drumming lessons resulting in a fantastic performance to the school.
 A range of peripatetic teachers regularly visit the school to provide individual paid lessons for percussion, string and brass instruments.
+We use Charangua for our weekly music lessons.